kaplayjs/kaplay-site/guides/en/44_misc/publishing.md

 ![image](/publishing/newgrounds-1.png)

-Now, as Itch.io, only upload a zip with your fabolous `index.html` game file.
+Now, as Itch.io, only upload a zip with your fabulous `index.html` game file.

 ### Tag your game

 You can tag your game in the different platforms with the tag `kaplayjs`.
-Probbably we will see it and even promote in our Twitter :D
+Probably we will see it and even promote in our Twitter :D